Bawsey SSSI

-Bawsey is a 2.6 ha geological Site of Special Scientific Interest east of Kings' Lynn in Norfolk, England.
+Bawsey is a 2.6 ha geological Site of Special Scientific Interest in the parish of Bawsey, east of King's Lynn in Norfolk, England.
 It is a Geological Conservation Review site.

 This site has Quaternary till, unsorted glacial sediments, with a depth of up to 5 m.
 It is separated from the main East Anglian till sheet, and it is the type site for the Bawsey Calcareous Till.

 The site is private land with no public access.